About

 BCBA: Board Certified Behavior Analyst

 Brett has been working in the mental health field for many years.
-He earned a bachelor’s degree in counseling psychology from the University of Great Falls, now University of Providence, in 1997, obtained a Master of Science degree in counseling in 2000, and became a Licensed Clinical Professional Counselor (LCPC) in 2001.
+I earned a bachelor’s degree in Counseling Psychology from the University of Great Falls, now University of Providence, in 1997, obtained a Master of Science degree in counseling in 2000, and became a Licensed Clinical Professional Counselor (LCPC) in 2001.

-In 2012, he obtained a second master’s degree in special education from Montana State University in Billings and achieved status as a Board-Certified Behavior Analyst (BCBA) in 2014.
-The BCBA certification furthered his work in the field of autism spectrum disorders, as well as severe disruptive behavioral health disorders.
+In 2012, I obtained a second master’s degree in special education from Montana State University in Billings and achieved status as a Board-Certified Behavior Analyst (BCBA) in 2014.
+The BCBA certification furthered my work in the field of autism spectrum disorders, as well as severe disruptive behavioral health disorders.

-During his career, Brett has worked for Full Circle Counseling Solutions, A.W.A.R.E., Inc., and Center for Mental Health.
-He currently owns and operates Big Sky Therapeutic Services, PLLC, which he started in 2006.
+During my career, I have worked for Full Circle Counseling Solutions, A.W.A.R.E., Inc., and Center for Mental Health.
+I currently own and operate Big Sky Therapeutic Services, PLLC, which I started in 2006.

-Brett consults with schools, daycares, Head Start programs, agencies, and families across Montana to help assess and design intensive behavioral health intervention plans for youth with various challenges.
-Brett’s community service includes volunteering his time to serve on the board for the Very Special Arts (VSA) program in Montana (2007-2016), Great Falls Early Childhood Coalition (GFECC) from 2011-2020, Friends of Autism Great Falls (2015-present), and Sensibility: Autism School from 2017- 2019.
+I consult with schools, daycares, Head Start programs, agencies, and families across Montana to help assess and design intensive behavioral health intervention plans for youth with various challenges.
+My community service includes volunteering my time to serve on the board for the Very Special Arts (VSA) program in Montana (2007-2016), Great Falls Early Childhood Coalition (GFECC) from 2011-2020, Friends of Autism Great Falls (2015-present), and Sensibility: Autism School from 2017- 2019 as well as Boy Scouts of America.

-Brett spends much of his time providing training, support, and mental health counseling for the autism spectrum population, as well as assisting families in advocating for special education services for their children.
-Although the field can be challenging, he genuinely loves his work and finds helping others highly rewarding.
+I spend much of my time providing training, support, and mental health counseling for the autism spectrum population, as well as assisting families in advocating for special education services for their children.
+Although the field can be challenging, I genuinely love my work and find helping others highly rewarding.

 BCBA: Board Certified Behavior Analyst

-Lisa started working in the field of ABA in 2015, as a registered behavior technician.
-She is currently a Board Certified Behavior Analyst (BCBA).
+Nicole began working in the field of ABA as a registered behavior technician in 2019.
+I became a Board-Certified Behavior Analyst (BCBA) in 2020.

 BCBA: Board Certified Behavior Analyst